JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 Compose Multiplatform for iOS allows people with disabilities to interact with Compose UI with the same level of comfort as with native UIs:
-* screen readers and VoiceOver can access the content of the Compose UI,
+* Screen readers and VoiceOver can access the content of the Compose UI.
 * Compose UI supports the same gestures as the native UIs for navigation and interaction.

 This is possible because semantics data produced by Compose APIs is now mapped to native accessibility objects and properties